While the tasks you undertake will change according to your specific department, your responsibilities may include:

 You'll need excellent interpersonal skills, a mature attitude and the ability to accept responsibility.
 You should also be adaptable and resilient – officers move to a different post in London or overseas every two to three years and must be able to cope with the high levels of disruption.
-In summary you will need:
+You'll also need:

 - an aptitude for language learning